saveman71/saveman71.github.io/_posts/2021-09-08-recovering-zsh-history-from-histdb.md

 # bindkey '^r' _histdb-isearch
 ```

-I added histdb two months ago in an attempt at syncing my history across computers (though now I only use one computer, how the tables turn...).
+I added histdb two months ago in an attempt at syncing my history across computers (though now I only use one computer, how the turntables...).
 It stores the history as a `sqlite3` database which makes merging and knowing what host contributed what easier.
 Back then, I made a good call: "import" all the history I had to the `histdb` database.

 At first I was using the interactive `histdb` search, but I didn't feel like it was any better than the built-in one so I quickly disabled it.